csci104/site/labs/lab8-hashtables/index.md

 ### 3 - OrderedMap vs. UnorderedMap

 So let's see a real life example of a hash table.
-In the AVL tree homework, you use an ordered map.
-What is an unordered map and how is it different?

 #### 3.1 - OrderedMap

 An ordered map uses a balanced binary search tree as its underlying data structure.
-We haven't yet go over it in lecture yet, but for now, it is sufficiently to know that it is used in the implementation of `std::map` (it usually uses a version of balanced binary search tree called a Red-Black Tree), and it has the time complexity of:
+We haven't gone over it in lecture yet, but for now, it is sufficiently to know that it is used in the implementation of `std::map` (it usually uses a version of balanced binary search tree called a Red-Black Tree), and it has the time complexity of:

 1. `find(key)` | O(logn)
 2. `insert(key, value)` | O(logn)
 3. `remove(key)` | O(logn)

-It is called a "ordered map" because doing an in-order traversal of a binary search tree would give you a ordered traversal of all the keys in the map.
+It is called a "ordered map" because doing an in-order traversal of a binary search tree would give you an ordered traversal of all the keys in the map (ex. if the keys strings, they would be printed in alphabetical order).

 #### 3.2 - UnorderedMap